sgentle/devrouter/README.md

 Devrouter is a simple tool for managing lots of local webservers for development.
 Do you ever get the problem where you have one project running on port 8000, one on 8080, one on 3000, etc and you can't keep track of them any more?
 That's the problem devrouter is designed to solve.

 Instead of typing, `node myserver.js`, you can type `devroute node myserver.js`.
-Devrouter will find a free port, set it to the `PORT` environment variable so your server can pick it up.
+Devrouter will find a free port and set it to the `PORT` environment variable so your server can pick it up.
 Meanwhile, it also passes that port and the name of the current directory to the Devrouter service's HTTP proxy.
-So you could now visit it at, for example, `http://myserver.dev`.
+So you can now visit it at, for example, `http://myserver.dev`.

 Now all your local development services can be referenced by nice names instead of arbitrary ports!